William Shatner: Relationships with other actors

 James Doohan was the only former Star Trek co-star who declined to be interviewed by Shatner for his first memoir, Star Trek Memories (1993).
 However, Doohan did contribute to Shatner's sequel, and an Associated Press article published at the time of Doohan's final convention appearance in August 2004.
 At the time, Doohan was already suffering from severe health problems, and it was reported that he had forgiven Shatner, and the two actors had achieved the friendship as senior citizens that had eluded them as younger men.

 Sky Conway, the organizer of the penultimate convention attended by Doohan, was a witness to Doohan and Shatner burying the hatchet.
 "At our show: 'The Great Bird of the Galaxy' at El Paso, Texas in November 2003, a celebration of Gene Roddenberry and Star Trek, Bill and Jimmy went on stage together.
 Behind the scenes and before they went on stage, they hugged each other, apologized and expressed their love and admiration for each other.
 Bill specifically asked me to get them together so he could make amends and clear the air between the two of them before it was too late."

 Health

 Shatner began suffering from tinnitus, a hearing disorder.
 Researchers think that tinnitus can be triggered by exposure to very loud noise, and Shatner believes that his falling prey to it might be the result of a pyrotechnical accident that happened during the shooting of the 1967 Star Trek episode "Arena".
 His condition has been ameliorated by habituation therapy that involved his wearing an earpiece delivering low-level white noise which "helped his brain put the tinnitus in the background".
 He is a supporter of a tinnitus charity, the American Tinnitus Association.

 Shatner revealed in 2020 that he suffers from swollen joints and various age-related "aches and pains".
 He treats his discomfort with cannabidiol oil, a dietary supplement extracted from cannabis.

+In 2022, Shatner's daughter Melanie Gretsch was diagnosed with stage IV breast cancer.
+A year later, Shatner received a diagnosis of stage IV melanoma after a tumor was found in his cheek, with metastasization in his brain and lungs.
+Shatner received immunotherapy for two years and became cancer-free, along with his daughter in 2024.